gradlund/knockk-knockk/README.md

 The bible commands us to love your neighbor as yourself, but most people do not know their neighbors.
 With Knockk, residents can get to know who lives around them and connect to form Godly relationships that will benefit God’s kingdom.

 ### To solve this...
-Two user facing applications (and one API) was developed.
-Phase 1 of creating this network invloved implementing these features:
+Two user facing applications, and one API, were developed.
+Phase 1 of creating this network invloved implementing the following features:

 | Admin     | Resident |
 | ----------- | ----------- |